Ad Melkert: Early life

 Adrianus Petrus Wilhelmus Melkert was born into a Roman Catholic middle-class family in Gouderak, a small village situated in the province of South Holland.
 His father was a barber.
 Melkert attended a Roman Catholic primary school in Moordrecht until 1968, after which he continued his studies at the Coornhert Gymnasium in Gouda, a state school specialising in the arts.
 In the final year of his secondary education, he worked for a greengrocer at the local market.
 Melkert graduated in 1974 and went on to study political science at the University of Amsterdam.
 During this period he became active within the radical left-wing Christian Political Party of Radicals (PPR) party and served as a member of the board of the youth organisation of the PPR between 1978 and 1980.
 He went on to become a member of the general board of the Dutch branch of the European Movement, the chairperson of the Council of European National Youth Committees and the chairperson of the Dutch Platform for International Youth Work.
-In 1979 he was elected into the party board of the PPR, and was 3rd candidate on the PPR's list for the 1979 European Parliament elections.
+In 1979 he was elected to the party board of the PPR and was 3rd candidate on the PPR's list for the 1979 European Parliament elections.
 He graduated in 1981 and received the Dutch Society for International Relations prize for best Master's thesis of 1981, the subject of which dealt with the foreign policy of the Den Uyl cabinet.

 In 1981 he became general secretary of the youth forum of the European Community in Brussels.
-In this capacity he attended an illegal youth conference in Chile, then ruled by Pinochet.
+In this capacity, he attended an illegal youth conference in Chile, then ruled by Pinochet.
 Meanwhile, tensions within the PPR had escalated.
 Melkert was a member of the so-called, 'Blues' or 'Godebald' group of radicals, which favoured closer cooperation with the social-democrat Labour Party (PvdA) and the social-liberal Democrats 66 (D66) party.
 The conflict came to an end in 1981.
 The 'Reds', who favoured closer cooperation with the left-wing socialist Pacifist Socialist Party (PSP) party and the communist Communist Party of the Netherlands (CPN) party, and the 'Greens', who favoured an independent Green Party, joined forces.
 Many 'Blues', including Melkert, left the PPR for the PvdA.
 In 1984 he became director of international affairs at Oxfam Novib, the Dutch branch of Oxfam, and moved to The Hague.
 He also became a member of the board of the local PvdA branch.
 In 1986 he published a book on international development in the Netherlands titled: The Next Minister: Development Cooperation with the Cabinet, 1965 – 19?